What is gorder?

 To write the results of the analysis in CSV format, add output_csv: PATH_TO_OUTPUT

-to your input YAML file.
+to your configuration YAML file.

 Here is an excerpt from a CSV file: